WeCovr

 Private Medical Insurance (PMI) provides peace of mind by giving you fast access to eligible medical treatment.
 It can help you bypass long NHS waiting lists for consultations, diagnosis, and procedures for acute conditions.
 It's important to know that private health insurance is designed to cover acute conditions that arise after your policy begins; it does not cover pre-existing or chronic conditions like diabetes or asthma.

 Life Insurance is a fundamental safety net for your family.
-If you were to pass away, a life insurance policy pays out a cash lump sum that your loved ones can use to pay off the mortgage, clear debts, or cover everyday living costs, ensuring they are financially secure during a difficult time.
+If you were to pass away, a life insurance policy may pay out a lump sum, subject to claim acceptance that your loved ones can use to pay off the mortgage, clear debts, or cover everyday living costs, ensuring they are financially secure during a difficult time.

-As expert brokers, WeCovr can help you compare quotes from leading UK insurers to find the right policy for your needs.
+As expert brokers, A WeCovr specialist or trusted broker partner can help you compare quotes from leading UK insurers to find a strong fit for your needs.
 Plus, if you take out a life insurance or PMI policy with us, we can often provide discounts on other types of cover you might need.

 We also believe in a holistic approach to wellbeing.
 That’s why WeCovr provides complimentary access to our AI-powered calorie and nutrition tracking app, CalorieHero, to help you and your family stay on top of your health goals.